Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Over (140)

-Creighton has an 18-17-0 record against the spread so far this season compared to Princeton, who is 17-12-0 ATS.
-The Bluejays are 16-18-1 and the Tigers are 15-13-1 in terms of hitting the over.
-The teams score 152.2 points per game, 12.2 more points than this matchup's total.
-Creighton is 6-4 against the spread and 6-4 overall over its past 10 contests, while Princeton has gone 8-2 against the spread and 8-2 overall.
+Creighton is 18-17-0 against the spread this season compared to Princeton's 17-12-0 ATS record.
+In terms of hitting the over, games involving the Bluejays are 16-18-1 and the Tigers are 15-13-1.
+The teams score an average of 152.2 points per game, 12.2 more points than this matchup's total.
+In the last 10 games, Creighton has a 6-4 record against the spread while going 6-4 overall.
+Princeton has gone 8-2 against the spread and 8-2 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.